Meet Dr. Poorvi Pfenning

 Georgia Academy of Family Physicians

-women’s health from menarche to menopause
+Women’s health from menarche to menopause, including hormonal management

-dermatologic conditions like acne, eczema, psoriasis, etc.
+Dermatologic conditions like acne, eczema, psoriasis, etc.

-sports medicine, including shoulder bursa, hip bursa, and knee joint injections
+Sports medicine, including shoulder bursa, hip bursa, and knee joint injections